zakimzf/tenset/README.md

 * Tomasz Keczkowski

-## Smart-contracts description
+## Smart contracts description

-10SET Token smart-contract
+10SET Token smart contract

 ### Contracts:
 1. _TenSETToken_ - Token contract
 2. _CommonSale_ - Sale contract
 3. _FreezeWallet_ - A wallet for frozen team tokens.
-The total freezing period is 30 months.
-Every 3 months, 10% of the initial amount is unfrozen and transferred to the Team's wallet.
+Distributes 10set tokens for marketing, company reserve and the team that are being unfrozen with time.
+The deatils are below.
 4. _Configurator_

 ### Contracts arch